chris-milan/Chicago-Tribune-Scraper/README.md

 # Chicago Tribune Scraper

-This application a full-stack site that scrapes the latest headlines from the Chicago Tribune and allows users to save articles, save notes and delete notes.
+This application is a full-stack site that scrapes the latest headlines from the Chicago Tribune and allows users to save articles, save notes and delete notes.

 [Deployed Link](https://chicago-tribune-scraper.herokuapp.com/)